derrick-yyang/RestaurantNOW/backend/README.md

     print(response.json())
 ```

-Be sure to send an image along with your request
+Be sure to send an image along with your request.

+*Note: There is a python script `test_api.py` that you can run to test the endpoint*